augus12/stocks-stalker-webhook-heroku/README.md

-# webhook-aiogram-heroku
+# webhook-stock-stalker

-A sample telegram bot made with aiogram, that fetches updates using webhook connection.
-Can be easily deployed to heroku.
+A telegram bot for tracking nse share market